bonifield/pcap-archiver/README.md

 - pcap-upload.py
 	- uploads a JSON structure containing the packet and appropriate metadata to Elasticsearch (note - creates and deletes temporary JSON files)
 - pcap-fetch.py
-	- retrieves PCAP from Elasticsearch using AND, OR, and time-based selectors
+	- retrieves PCAP from Elasticsearch using AND, OR, STRING, and time-based selectors
 - OLD_pcap-fetch.py
 	- retrieves PCAP from Elasticsearch in a simpler format, but only uses AND selectors
 - pcap-singles.mapping